dedekinds/dedekinds.github.io/_pages/about.md

 in
 <a href="https://www.sysuhcp.com" target="_blank">Human-Cyber-Physical Intelligence Integration (HCP-l2)</a>
 Lab.
-My research interest include the foundations of deep learning, neural network formulation (e.g. network pruning, design of effective network architectures, attention mechanism), and artificial intelligence for scientific computing.
+My research interest include the foundations of deep learning (e.g. network pruning, design of effective network architectures, attention mechanism), and artificial intelligence for scientific computing.
 <br>

 Recently, I try to think about how to apply artificial intelligence technology to science problems (e.g. physics, society, medical, mathematics and so on), and make meaningful AI work for human society.